University of Notre Dame Dept. of Physics

-Research
+Research scope

-Among the materials with remarkable electronic and magnetic properties, few are more extraordinary than the superconductors.
-Apart from the perfect loss of electrical resistance, they also possess intriguing magnetic properties.
-When a type-II superconductor is placed in a magnetic field, it is threaded by swirling whirlpools of electric current known as vortices or flux-lines.
+Among the materials with remarkable electronic and magnetic properties, none are more extraordinary than the superconductors.
+Apart from the perfect loss of electrical resistance, they also possess intriguing magnetic properties: When a type-II superconductor is placed in a magnetic field, it is threaded by swirling whirlpools of electric current known as vortices or flux-lines.
 The vortices are truly fascinating creatures which behave like massive entities, and provide a unique probe into the nature of the superconducting state in the host material.

 Vortex lattice metastability